-5. Investigation by appealing on the Internet and social media to the public a.
-Accounts of dealings with the judiciary
+5. Investigation by appealing on the Internet and social media to the public

-201. The investigative reporters can also make innovative use of the Internet and social media to appeal to the public to submit their accounts of their dealings with the Federal Judiciary, in particular, and also the state judiciaries, in general.
+170. The investigative reporters can also make innovative use of the Internet and social media to appeal to the public to submit their accounts of their dealings with the Federal Judiciary, in particular, and also the state judiciaries, in general.
 While those accounts may be anecdotal and not necessarily factually accurate or legally correct, they can help sound out the depth and nature of the problem of coordinated judicial wrongdoing.
 From this perspective, they can provide assistance by educating the investigative reporters on the forms of wrongdoing.
-The frequency and consistency of account details can prove invaluable in detecting patterns of conduct that reveal intentional conduct and coordination among judges, insiders, and others.
-This in turn can help figure out the most organized and pernicious form of coordinated wrongdoing: a scheme.
-Likewise, responses to neutral questionnaires can help determine public perception of the fairness, impartiality, and honesty of judges and the degree of public satisfaction with, and trust in, their administration of justice as what they are: judicial public servants of, and accountable to, the people.
+The frequency and consistency of account details can prove invaluable in detecting patterns199 of conduct that reveal intentional conduct and coordination among judges, insiders, and others.
+This in turn can help figure out the most organized and pernicious form of coordinated wrongdoing: schemes87.
+Likewise, responses to neutral questionnaires can help determine public perception of the fairness, impartiality, and honesty of judges and the degree of public satisfaction with, and trust in, their administration of justice as what they are: the people's judicial public servants.